Designing Governance into AI Workflows: Approval Points and Fallback Paths for Reliable Automation

 The Trade-off: Speed vs. Safety

 Every approval point adds friction.
 If your goal is to respond to lead inquiries in under 30 seconds, a human approval point might be too slow.
-In these cases, we recommend a "Reason-Act-Verify" loop where the verification is done by a second, more constrained AI model specialized in safety, rather than a human.
+In these cases, we recommend a "review-gated execution" loop where the verification is done by a second, more constrained AI model specialized in safety, rather than a human.
 This maintains speed while adding a layer of automated oversight.

 Decision Framework: Is Your Workflow Ready for AI?